 So you might ask yourself, ‘Is there something wrong with me?
 Did I do something to hurt this person?’
 So now you are worried.
 What people do is that they don’t want to worry so they try to be happy.
 So in their mind they tell themselves there is nothing wrong with them.
 It’s that person.
 They are not even looking at me.
 Trying to change your state from the surface.
 But still not addressing the initial shock and fear which is happening inside your body first.

-So if you if you really want to be happy, you have toenter the state from the body.
+So if you really want to be happy, you have to enter the state of the body.
 If that glare caused you to be worried, that was an experience.
-You need an experience that makes you happy as suppose to saying and thinking you want to be happy.
+You need an experience that makes you happy as opposed to saying and thinking you want to be happy.
 This is able to master your state.
-So what’s an experience that makes you happy?
-Playing your favourite song and dancing to it?
+So think of an experience that makes you happy?
+Playing your favorite song and dancing to it?
 Scoring the winning goal in a championship game?
-Etc. [add other examples to be happy] So in being happy, actually feel kicking the ball into the net for the game winning goal, dancing with joy …yell out, scream and jump for joy.
+Etc. [add other examples to be happy] So in being happy, actually feel like kicking the ball into the net for the game, winning a goal, dancing with joy …yell out, scream and jump for joy!
 I guarantee your state will change.
 Apply this to a zen and calm grounded state.